maxkl/maxkl.de/content/projects/digital-circuits/logic-simulator.md

 This is a web application for editing and simulating digital circuits.

 The simulator uses a cycle-based algorithm: each component is evaluated once per simulation cycle.
 It does not account for the propagation delay of wires or components.
-At the moment, the simulation speed is fixed to the screen refresh rate.
-However, the plan is to run the simulation in a background thread (web worker) in the future, which would make much higher simulation speeds possible.
+The simulation runs in a background worker process, which means that it can run at high speeds without affecting the user interface.
+However, it is also possible to tie the simulation speed to the screen refresh rate.

-I've implemented all the basic logic gates, and a few more complex components.
-It's also possible to create custom components from the existing ones.
+I have implemented all the basic logic gates, and a few more complex components such as counters or memory.
+It is also possible to graphically combine existing components into new ones.

-Circuits can be saved locally as JSON files.
-Currently, there is no way to save them online.

-The ultimate goal for me is to implement a CPU inside this simulator.
-This would definitely be possible at the moment, but I'd like to improve the editor and the simulation algorithm first, to make it a bit easier.
+The ultimate goal was to implement a CPU inside this simulator.
+See [HDL Compiler]({{< relref "hdl-compiler" >}}).

 ## Gallery